-All concerns, discussions and decisions made and the reasons for those decisions are recorded in writing.
+All concerns, discussions and decisions made and the reasons for those decisions are recorded in writing including when referrals are or are not made.
 The Designated Safeguarding Lead is the Information Asset Owner for all safeguarding and child protection records and it's their responsibility to ensure records are kept confidential, secure, up-to-date and accurate.